PENN STATE SPORT CAMPS FREQUENTLY ASKED QUESTIONS

 CANCELLATIONS AND REFUNDS What is your refund policy?

-Please refer to the Fees & Refunds page on each particular camp.
+Please refer to the Enrollment and Refund Policies page on each particular camp.
 All individual cancellations and refunds have deadline dates and different administrative fees attached.

 What should I do if my camper cannot attend camp?